1. DISEASE/DISORDER:

 Family members may report changes in cognition or behavior in their loved one that may warrant investigation for hydrocephalus or for malfunction of a shunt that is already in place.

-For the low level brain-injured patient with hydrocephalus, the decision to place a shunt should be considered in the context of other life-sustaining, quality of life measures.
-Specifically, after TBI, family members should understand that while shunting may be helpful, deficits from the brain injury will remain after the shunt has been placed.
+For the low-level brain-injured patient with hydrocephalus, the decision to place a shunt should be considered in the context of other life-sustaining, quality of life measures.
+Expectations of outcomes following shunting should be discussed with family members.

 Available or current treatment guidelines

 Medical management targets decreasing the rate of CSF formation or increasing CSF reabsorption.
-Carbonic anhydrase inhibitors, such as acetozolamide, decrease CSF production.
+Carbonic anhydrase inhibitors, such as acetazolamide, decrease CSF production.
+It has been used in combination with furosemide, a loop diuretic, however, its efficacy and safety have been questioned.
 Isosorbide, a hypertonic osmotic agent, increases CSF reabsorption.
 Medical treatments are used as a temporary measure prior to more definitive management.

 External ventriculostomy is recommended for the treatment of acute hydrocephalus.
 If the obstruction persists ventriculo-peritoneal shunt (VP shunt) may be needed for long-term management.